-There are a number of other treatments that are used in some circumstances.
-These are described below.
+There are many other treatments that are used, which are described below.

 Radiotherapy involves using high doses of controlled radiation to kill cancerous cells.
-There are two main reasons why radiotherapy is usually used to treat acute leukaemia:
+There are two main reasons why radiotherapy is usually used to treat AML:

-- to prepare the body for a bone marrow transplant (see below)
+- to prepare the body for a bone marrow or stem cell transplant (see below)

 Bone marrow and stem cell transplants

-If you or your child do not respond to chemotherapy, a possible alternative treatment option is bone marrow or stem cell transplantation.
+If chemotherapy is not effective, a possible alternative treatment option is a bone marrow or stem cell transplant.

 Transplantations have better outcomes if the donor has the same tissue type as the person who is receiving the donation.
 The best candidate to provide a donation is usually a brother or sister with the same tissue type.

-Due to these issues, transplantations are usually only successful when they are carried out in children and young people, or older people who are in good health, and when there is a suitable donor, such as a brother or sister.
+Because of this, transplantations are most successful when they are carried out in children and young people, or older people who are in otherwise good health, and when there is a suitable donor, such as a brother or sister.